microsoft/CCF/sphinx/source/cryptography.rst

 Each CCF node is identified by a fresh public-key certificate endorsed by a quote.
-This certificate is used to authenticate the node when it joins the network, and to sign entries committed by the node to the ledger during its time as leader.
+This certificate is used to authenticate the node when it joins the network, and to sign entries committed by the node to the ledger during its time as primary.

 Node keys are also used during recovery, to share recovered network secrets between nodes.